devYaoYH/CodinGame_WdevW/README.md

 # Legend #46

-I'm a bit late to the party...got carried away making graphics for illustration, ended up writing as much code to generate the graphics as I did during contest time :sweat_smile: Messed around with python turtle graphics library and got some interactive simulation for Wondev working :stuck_out_tongue:  One in which you can play as the enemy! \o/
+I'm a bit late to the party...got carried away making graphics for illustration, ended up writing as much code to generate the graphics as I did during contest time :sweat_smile: Messed around with python turtle graphics library and got some interactive simulation for Wondev working :stuck_out_tongue:  One in which you play as the enemy! \o/

-Still figuring out how to isolate it to read/write to other processes tho...the version I have now has my bot's python code embedded inside it XD
+Still figuring out how to isolate it to read/write to other processes tho...the version I have now has my bot's python code embedded inside it XD I will however, upload it once it's ready :smile:

 # Wood -> Gold
 Only had time to work on this contest during the weekends this time round...almost didn't make it to legend >.<